Ether Zero Trading 0.2% Higher Over Last Week (ETZ)

 Ether Zero Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Ether Zero directly using U.S. dollars.
-Investors seeking to acquire Ether Zero should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ether Zero using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Ether Zero directly using US dollars.
+Investors seeking to trade Ether Zero should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ether Zero using one of the aforementioned exchanges.

 Receive News & Updates for Ether Zero Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ether Zero and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.